Polynomial Maps of Modules: Numerical Maps

 \section{Numerical Maps}

-The base ring $\B$ of scalars will now be assumed \emph{binomial} or \emph{numerical}, by which is simply meant a commutative ring with unity, equipped with binomial co-efficients.
-These may be invoked in two different ways.
-One way is to postulate the existence of unary maps

-subject to certain axioms, which is the approach taken by Ekedahl (\cite{TE}).
-Alternatively, one may require $\B$ to be torsion-free and closed in $\Q\otimes_\Z \B$ under the operations
+The base ring $\B$ of scalars will now be assumed \emph{binomial} in the sense of \cite{Hall}, by which is meant a commutative ring with unity, equipped with binomial co-efficients.
+One usually postulates $\B$ to be torsion-free and closed in $\Q\otimes_\Z \B$ under the operations

-This was how Hall (\cite{Hall}) originally introduced the concept.
-It is a non-trivial fact that these two definitions yield the same class of rings.
-A proof, which can be traced back to \cite{X}, is available in \cite{BR}.